Baby's first birthday

 Making travelling easier

 At this age, some parents swap their heavyweight buggies and prams for a lightweight stroller so they can get out and about easily.
 When you're off visiting friends and family, you can just pop some Stage 3 HiPP Organic jars in your bag with a spoon or two; it‘s really easy to just take off the lid and give your baby a healthy, organic meal.
 Or your baby might enjoy HiPP Organic tray meals (they come in a handy dish, so there's no washing up, either!).
-If you're travelling abroad, HiPP Organic breakfasts are light and easy to pack.

 Be prepared for a few tears – most of which are likely to be yours!
 When your baby turns one, it will be time for some more immunisations.